-Thai coconut lime soups are some of the easiest to make, this one comes together almost instantly in the time it takes for the shrimp to saute.
-The broth isn’t dependent on long simmering or tons of ingredients.
-The coconut milk and lime combine to make a really bright flavor.
+Thai coconut lime soup comes together almost instantly in the time it takes for the shrimp to sauté.
+The coconut milk and lime combine to make a lovely bright flavor in this classic Thai recipe.

 They’re smaller and dryer than most of the other fruits in the family, and they’re usually relegated to a small heap hidden somewhere behind a huge stack of navel oranges.
 You sometimes really have to hunt for them.
 Limes are featured in far fewer recipes than their yellow cousins—they shine in cocktails, a few desserts, and then in Persian, Indian, and Mexican recipes.